gdha/pi-stories/docs/pi-stories7.md

 Error: found 6 lint errors
 ```

 The recommendations are perhaps not really perfect for this example as we do need a writable file system to be able to perform an update and `root` permissions will be required as well.
-However, the test itself was successful as it produces a meaningfull output.
+However, the test itself was successful as it produces a meaningful output.

 For a more profound usage of `kube-linter` see the "[KubeLinter documentation](https://docs.kubelinter.io/#/)" [4].